GustBuster Metro Review

 Ease of Use

 This was one of the heavier products in this review at over one pound.
-It was closer in weight to the larger umbrellas, such as the totes Auto Open Wooden, which provided much better coverage.
+It was closer in weight to the larger umbrellas, which provided much better coverage.
 This basically negated a lot of the benefits of having compact, collapsible products due to the issues with durability that comes with adding more joints to make it more compact.

 The canopy design noticeably inhibited visibility due to its smaller diameter relative to the canopy depth, and that dual, overlapping design, while excellent for the wind, required an additional velcro closure strap when putting it away.
 The GustBuster deploys strong and fast, but it is stiff and difficult to collapse, and this must be done manually.

 The GustBuster doesn't look as well made as the higher scoring umbrellas in this review.
 It scuffs easily and got much dirtier than the rest of the contenders in this review.
-Another cute model is the Blunt Metro.
-But if you need something that doesn't grab so much attention, check out the Lewis N Clark Umbrella.
-The carrying bag is strung together with accessory cord, a cinching closure tab, and a metal clamp to hold a knot in place.
+The carrying bag is strung together with an accessory cord, a cinching closure tab, and a metal clamp to hold a knot in place.
 Any handy outdoorsperson could string together something like this in about 5 minutes from materials in their gear closet.
 Additionally, there are a number of frayed fabric edges that look sloppy.
 When deployed, however, the wind vents do make large raindrop shaped dots in the canopy which are fun to see when the umbrella is illuminated on the opposite side, and this was one of the products that earned us a compliment around town.
 Just don't look too close…

 The GustBuster Metro is cute when illuminated in a way such that you can see the raindrop-shaped wind vents.
 And those wind vents work, as advertised!
 Beyond that, however, we were not inclined to recommend this umbrella to the general user.